No Summer or Day

 A short story

-It was raining in the colony ship as children looked through water pooling on the windows, down at Earth.
-Tabitha felt their beam vibrate the superstructure as it flash-burned below.
+It was raining in the colony ship as children looked through water pooling on windows, down at Earth.
+Tabitha felt their Ripley-Douglas beam vibrate the superstructure as it flash-burned forests below.
 Even in orbital height, night-side inferno bathed their gleaming ship in amber.

 The 6 and 7-year-olds were regaled with tales of natural cycles of fire that made it so seedlings just like them could sprout.
 Tabitha, 13, was the only one old enough to remember trees of Earth.
 To know broiling below was not a gift.
 It was a purge.